CRISIS SUPPORT LINE

 A crisis can be described as an emotionally stressful event or traumatic change in a person’s life, an unstable situation of extreme danger or difficulty; a crucial or decisive point or situation; a turning point.

-- Specific support and referrals for immigrant women
+Specific support and referrals for Non-Status, Immigrant, and Refugee survivors and victims

-- Specific support and referrals for First Nations women
+Specific support and referrals for Indigenous survivors and victims

 BWSS Crisis Support is part of BWSS Community-based Victim Service Program which is funded by Ministry of Public Safety & Solicitor General Crime Prevention Victim Services Division.